rishika-v/CZ_takehome/README.md

 ## Repository Contents
 ### Exercise 1 Files:
 cz_ex1.py:
 This is the Python script developed during Exercise 1.
-It features the code used to control the Micro-Manager for image acquisition and initial data processing.
+It features the code used to control the Micro-Manager for image acquisition.

 CZex1_data.tif:
 This Multidimensional TIFF dataset was acquired using the script from Exercise 1.
-The dataset represents a collection of images obtained through a systematic imaging process.
 🔗 [Google Drive Link for CZex1_data.tif](https://drive.google.com/drive/folders/1uy-k-RDoUi-u9MLXJGLyUbjw7NurE3nx)

 ### Exercise 2 Files: